ehs4nnn/MAC-Changer/README.md

         #About Mac Changer
-            Mac Changer Is A Simple Tool To Change Your Mac Address Created For Linux With Mac Changer You Can Change Your Mac Address More Easy As Linux Commands And Also, You Can Develop This Tool As A Python Programmer More Easy, Because This Tools Is Writen By Python And Using The Standard Names For Each Objects And Functions And Variables :)
+            Mac Changer Is A Simple Tool To Change You Interfaces Mac Address, is Created For Linux With Python3, You Can Change Your Mac Address More Easy As A New Linux User And Also, You Can Develop This Tool As A Python Programmer More Easy, Because This Tools Is Writen By Python And Using The Standard Names For Each Objects And Functions And Variables :)